-Status of education provider Consequence of not achieving a required rating New applicant Provider cannot apply for a Tier 4 licence.
-If it is an overseas HEI or a private provider, it cannot apply for a Tier 4 Educational Oversight inspection for two years.
+Status of education provider Consequence of not achieving a required rating Provider cannot apply for a Tier 4 licence.
+New applicant If it is an overseas HEI or a private provider, it cannot apply for a Tier 4 Educational Oversight inspection for two years.
 Provider's licence will be revoked.
-If it is an overseas HEI or a private provider, it cannot Probationary Sponsor apply for a Tier 4 Educational Oversight inspection for two years.
+Probationary Sponsor If it is an overseas HEI or a private provider, it cannot apply for a Tier 4 Educational Oversight inspection for two years.
 If it is an HEI, publicly funded college or independent school, it must achieve a required rating in a new statutory education inspection before re-applying for a Tier 4 licence.

 If it is a publicly funded college, overseas HEI or private provider, it will be made a Legacy Sponsor.
-Tier 4 Sponsor If it is a publicly funded college, it must achieve a required rating in a new statutory education inspection before re-applying for a Tier 4 licence.
-If it is an overseas HEI or a private provider, it cannot apply for a Tier 4 Educational Oversight inspection for two years.
-If it is an HEI or independent school, it will be allocated zero CAS until it achieves a required rating in a new statutory education inspection.
+For more information please see the section titled 'Legacy Sponsors' in the 'Sponsorship Duties' guidance.
+If it is a publicly funded college, it must achieve a required rating in a new statutory education inspection on before re-applying for a Tier 4 licence.